This page provides a brief description of the electron microscopes and sample preparation equipment.

 - Heraeus Sepatech Biofuge 15 centrifuge (Heraeus Sepatech GmbH, Osterode, Germany)

-- Leica EM AC20 (Leica Microsystems GmbH, Vienna, Austria) for contrasting ultra-thin sections
+- Leica EM AC20 grid stainer (Leica Mikrosysteme GmbH, Vienna, Austria), for contrasting ultra-thin sections (see also LKB 2168 Ultrostain grid stainer (LKB-Produkter AB, Bromma, Sweden), for contrasting ultra-thin sections, below)

 - Leica EM AFS2 automatic freeze-substitution device (Leica Microsystems GmbH, Vienna, Austria), for freeze-substitution of frozen specimens, for the progressive lowering of temperature technique for chemically-fixed specimens and low-temperature resin curing